 ⭐ Why You'll Love It: A childhood treat made higher in protein, no baking and no powder needed.

 Chocolate crispy cakes made with Rice Krispies were one of my favorite treats as a child, and honestly I still love them just as much now.
 But as an adult and a dietitian, I do try to make most of my snacks a little more balanced where I can.
-So after making my healthier rice krispie treats, I started experimenting with a high protein version too and these turned out so good.
+So after making my healthier rice krispie treats, I started experimenting with a high protein version too and these turned out so good!

 The trick is swapping the usual rice cereal for high protein crisps.
 I get mine on amazon and you can choose either soy protein or pea protein based varieties.
 You still get that crunchy chocolatey texture, but with a lot more protein and without needing to add protein powder.